How to Navigate Stormy WeatherAug 01, 2022

 Once you’ve set your goal, big or small, you will do so much better if you spend more time thinking about your “first steps”...

-...than just the big-picture dreams and goals that you dream about.
+...versus the big-picture goals that you dream about.

 By the way, an experienced coach can help you create a safe, fun, and effective body-transformation plan.